Key highlights

 Add eCommerce and membership functionality

-Within the solution, you also get access to WooCommerce to handle recurring payments, set monthly fees and configure tiered billing.
+Within the hosting, you also get access to WooCommerce to handle recurring payments, set monthly fees and configure tiered billing.

 This allows you to: